 When the tide is out there is exposed on both sides of the river from 100 to 150 feet of black beach sand which is very rich in gold value.
 The sands are from 4 to 11 feet deep…We explored the ledge sands for a distance of more than eight miles, finding little variation in the depth and width of the sands.

 You can see why this would cause a ruckus!
-And many years of difficulty followed with the ebb and flow of prospectors tussling back and forth of mining rights and ownership.
-Now it is off limits and the curious are not welcome and chased away from accessing the mines.
+And many years of difficulty followed by the ebb and flow of prospectors tussling back and forth of mining rights and ownership.
+Now it is off-limits and the curious are not welcome and chased away from accessing the mines.

-Kokoweef Peak is composed of Mississippian and Pennsylvanian limestone and riddled with numerous caves and caverns which are slowly being formed by the acidic rainwater, snow melt and percolating groundwater that has carved through the limestone since time immemorial.
-These waters dissolving the limestone follow fissures along faults from the late Mesozoic age and though the limestone formations are between 340-300 million years old, the actual dissolution that formed the caverns started much later, probably in the Ice Age, a million years ago.
+Kokoweef Peak is composed of Mississippian and Pennsylvanian limestone and riddled with numerous caves and caverns which are slowly being formed by the acidic rainwater, snowmelt and percolating groundwater that has carved through the limestone since time immemorial.
+These waters dissolving the limestone follow fissures along faults from the late Mesozoic age and through the limestone formations are between 340-300 million years old, the actual dissolution that formed the caverns started much later, probably in the Ice Age, a million years ago.

 In this photo, the peak is the prominence to the right with the zig-zag rick pattern going up its spine.
 To the left, you can see where the snow has melted at lower elevation.
 The valley in the Distance is Ivanpah and Primm, Nevada is to the left of the valley in the distance.

 If you drive on I-15 from California to Las Vegas you go right by Kokoweef as you descend into the valley near state-line and Primm.
 Kokoweef is on the right and there is a small sign indicating such.